Skip to Main Content

 The FAIR data principles are mainly about metadata which appears in almost all the FAIR principles.
 It is through the metadata that your research data become visible, findable and first assessed for downloads and reuse.
 Creating appropriate and rich metadata is the key to making data open, understandable, and reusable.

-It is recommended to use the Fairdata services offered by the Ministry of Education and Culture and produced by CSC for data management, data storage, metadata creation, dataset dissemination and distribution as well as digital preservation of research data.
+It is recommended to use the Fairdata services offered by the Ministry of Education and Culture and CSC.
 The services include:

-• IDA, Research Data Storage – Safe storage for research data.
+• IDA, Research Data Storage – Secure storage for research data.

 • Qvain, Research Metadata Tool – A metadata tool for describing and publishing datasets.